Employment Act 2008

 The Employment Act 2008 (c.
 24) is an act of the Parliament of the United Kingdom which reformed a wide range of different provisions of UK labour law.
 It is an amending statute, and therefore simply altered pre-existing law to remedy perceived problems in the law's operation to do with dispute resolution, strengthen enforcement of the minimum wage and employment agency standards and to conform with updated case law on trade unions, in particular, ASLEF v United Kingdom.

+Provisions

+The act strengthened the enforcement framework for the National Minimum Wage.

 Sections 1-7, dispute resolution

 Through the Employment Act 2002 the government had introduced a mandatory statutory dismissal procedure, which had been designed to be followed in any case.
 If employers did not follow the procedure before dismissing their employees, the dismissal would be deemed automatically unfair.
 This meant that any employer who did not follow the mandatory procedure precisely could face severe penalties, even when acting in good faith.
 Section 1 repealed that part of the EA 2002 (and with it ERA 1996 s 98A) and instead gave tribunals a discretion to adjust the award by 25% if an employer had not complied with the Code of Practice for its industry on dismissal procedure (s 3).
 It also changes procedure for ACAS and employment tribunals.
 Essentially ACAS need only endeavour to reach a settlement, rather than having to reach a settlement and if someone does not turn up for a tribunal hearing both parties consent, then a judgment can be given by the tribunal without the expense of the hearing (ss 4-7).